sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 <a name="gae"></a>
 ## Deploy a Simple App on Google App Engine with Node.js

-Before you begin, setup google app engine and install required packages by following [getting started](https://cloud.google.com/nodejs/getting-started/hello-world) guide.
+Before you begin, setup Google App Engine and install required packages by following [getting started](https://cloud.google.com/nodejs/getting-started/hello-world) guide.

 #### Setup your environment variables
 Include your [SENDGRID_API_KEY](https://app.sendgrid.com/settings/api_keys) in `app.yaml`, for example: